kingbode/Covid-19-Data-Science-using-Python/README.md

 from below website regarding Covid-19 Virus spreading statistics
 Like:
-Country , Recorded cases , Reported Death cases , Recovered cases
+Country, Recorded cases, Reported Death cases, Recovered cases

-the link of the wab page is
+the link of the web page is

 https://infographics.channelnewsasia.com/covid-19/map.html?fbclid=IwAR3iXCMrnHQO2KfwbPtK8ogflgSE8Op_l_4ycfGIAJUkdJgaM9lOGK1xioY

 and this is to learn how to scrape data from Internet and to get quicker information insight and may be will be used later for data analytics.

-1- now successfully achieved pulling infomration about Country , Recorded cases , Reported Death cases , Recovered cases and Active cases.
+1- now successfully achieved pulling information about Country, Recorded cases, Reported Death cases, Recovered cases and Active cases.
-2- these data was under div Tags in the html source.
+2- these data were under div Tags in the html source.
 3- saving these data to JSON file.

 =====================================